 If you take a $150,000 from your home loan and deposit $10,000 into your offset account, you will need to pay interest for only $140,000 instead of the full amount of $150,000 but you will have to keep the $10,000 in your offset account for this to be accepted.

 The first and main advantage is that you will be able to save a lot of money since you will be paying for less interest and this can result in you saving thousands of dollars.
 Since the offset account works like a normal transaction account, you may freely withdraw and deposit whenever you want provided everything is in order.
 This way you have more control over the money you withdraw, deposit and need to pay later on.
-The amount you have placed within the offset account will become tax free once deposited into the account.

 This is a very good option if you plan on going for a variable rate home loan as you will have the opportunity to use the loan in order to adjust to the fluctuation of interest if necessary.
 It is a good source of currency which does not have a high impact on repaying and finances after.